judofyr/rcpu/README.md

 * The first bit in a color describes the brightness (1 = bright/bold; 0
   = normal).
-* The second is red
+* The second is red.
-* the third is green
+* The third is green.
-* the fourth is blue
+* The fourth is blue.

 Examples: